Andrey Arshavin: 2018 World Cup bid

 On 2 December 2010, Arshavin made a speech during Russia's presentation of its successful bid for the 2018 World Cup.

 Personal life

 Arshavin carried the Olympic Flame during the St. Petersburg leg of the torch relay for the 2008 Summer Olympics.

-Arshavin and his former common-law wife Julia Baranovskaya met in 2003.
-They have three children, two sons named Artyom and Arseniy. and daughter Yana.
-On 14 August 2012, Arshavin confirmed on his official website that he and Julia had their second son, Arseniy.
-In September 2016, he married Alisa Arshavina, with whom he has a daughter.
+Arshavin and his former wife Julia Baranovskaya met in 2003.
+They have three children, two sons named Artyom and Arseniy and a daughter named Yana.
+In September 2016, he married his second wife, Alisa Arshavina, with whom he shares a daughter.
 After a year of marriage, the couple reportedly divorced.

+Post retirement, he continues to support his former clubs.
+In 2025, Fabrizio Romano reported that Arshavin obtained his UEFA A coaching license.

+Politics

+Arshavin participated in the elections on 11 March 2007 as a candidate for deputy of the Legislative Assembly of Saint Petersburg from the United Russia party.
+He won as a part of the party list but later abandoned the mandate.

+On 6 February 2012, Arshavin was one of 499 cultural, technical or sporting figures personally chosen in debates as campaign ambassadors for Russian presidential candidate Vladimir Putin in the buildup to the 2012 Russian presidential election.